22 Ways to Combat Garden Pests Naturally (2026 Guide)

 2. Banish Japanese Beetles With Garden Lime

 Dust green beans with garden lime to repel Japanese beetles.
+A light, even coat on dry foliage in the morning is enough.
+Reapply after rain.

 3. Use Food-Grade Diatomaceous Earth

-4. Spice It Up To Repel Loopers!
+4. Spice It Up To Repel Loopers

 5. Adios, Aphids